CaravelKit/saas-base/README.md

 * Payments method support (only credit cards for now, by Stripe)
 * Users can select a plan, change it, cancel, pause, resume
 * User can see all the history of payment-related actions
+* As soon as user logs in, the trial is started automatically (that plan that is marked in Stripe default one)

 #### Dev's features ####
+* All features are now divided to units and components.
+Frontend and backend are put side-by-side for easier reference and development.
 * Autocreation of tables for users and roles (2 roles are added automatically: User and Admin)
 * Autoupdating existing database
 * Simple responsive web interface with header, left collapsing menu, central part, and fixed status bar
 * Handling 404 and 500 errors
+* Integration with Google App Engine (reading entities if env variables are not accessible)

 #### Small but pretty user friendly features ####
 * Breadcrumbs component
 * Loaders to show user when data is fetching but still not finished
 * Loaders may be easily added to buttons

 ### Features: ###